(Very Long) Bio

-Franny Choi is the author of several books, including The World Keeps Ending, and the World Goes On (Ecco Books 2022), Soft Science (Alice James Books, 2019), Floating, Brilliant, Gone (Write Bloody Publishing, 2014), and a chapbook, Death by Sex Machine (Sibling Rivalry Press, 2017).
-She was a 2019 Ruth Lilly and Dorothy Sargent Rosenberg Fellow and has received awards from the Rhode Island State Council on the Arts and Princeton University’s Lewis Center.
-Their poems have appeared in the New York Times, the Nation, the Atlantic, Paris Review, and elsewhere.
-Franny is currently Faculty in Literature at Bennington College and the Poet Laureate of Northampton, MA.
+Franny Choi (they/she) is the author of The World Keeps Ending, and the World Goes On (Ecco Books 2022), Soft Science (Alice James Books, 2019), Floating, Brilliant, Gone (Write Bloody Publishing, 2014), and a chapbook, Death by Sex Machine (Sibling Rivalry Press, 2017).
+Their debut essay collection, We Radiant Things: Notes on Being Alien and Becoming Cyborg, is forthcoming in October 2026 from Ecco Press.

-Franny is represented by Annie Hwang at Ayesha Pande Literary and by Leslie Shipman at the Shipman Agency for booking.
+Franny is currently Faculty in Literature at Bennington College.
+They live in Greenfield, MA with their partner (the poet Cameron Awkward-Rich) and two insane cats (Gertie and June).
+They are represented by Annie Hwang at Ayesha Pande Literary and by Leslie Shipman at the Shipman Agency for booking.
+They are a shockingly incompetent baker.

 Photo by Jasmine Durhal